axlecrusher/plex_download_urls/README.md

 plex.tv does not provide URLs for old installers.
 This repository serves as an archive of download URLs.

-Click on a link below to view the old URLs for the selected system.
+Click on a link below to view the archive of URLs for the selected system.

 [linux-x86_64.debian versions](archives/linux-x86_64.debian.md)